Is there a relationship between workload, the athlete’s state of recovery, and injury?

 • Recovery status obtained from Total Quality Recovery (TQR; rating of recovery on a 6-10 scale [see the article link below])

-• Three groups were created according to injury occurrence: 1) healthy, 2) traumatic injury, and 3) overuse injury.
-The analysis included the number of injuries per 1000 training/game hours and were compared to weekly workloads and A:C, differentiating pre-season and in-season periods.
+Three groups were created according to injury occurrence: 1) healthy, 2) traumatic injury, and 3) overuse injury.
+The analysis included the number of injuries per 1000 training/game hours which were compared to weekly workloads and A:C, differentiating pre-season and in-season periods.

 What They Found

-64 injuries occurred during the 27-week period, with 53 of them being related to overuse.
-46 of the injuries did not result in any time-loss.
-The amount of injuries resulted in an occurrence rate of 14 injures per 1000 hours of training/game.
+64 injuries occurred during the 27 weeks, with 53 of them being related to overuse.
+46 of the injuries did not result in any time loss.
+The amount of injuries resulted in an occurrence rate of 14 injuries per 1000 hours of training/game.

 Practical Takeaways

-Given that the A:C workload (read more HERE) and TQR were found to be related to injury occurrence, monitoring these variables is highly recommended in order to reduce the likelihood of injury.
+Given that the A:C workload (read more HERE) and TQR were found to be related to injury occurrence, monitoring these variables is highly recommended to reduce the likelihood of injury.

 Practitioners should pay special attention during the preseason phase when training loads and spikes in training loads are substantially increased.
-Although achieving “functional overreaching” is often seen as goal of preseason periods, logical and well-structured periodisation of this phase of the season should be a focus for the coaching and medical staff.
-This includes not only the management of daily and weekly training loads, but also the progression in training loads from week to week.
-The design of the training schedule should also be carefully considered in order to allow players to optimally recover between training sessions and match days.
-Furthermore, strategies such as nutrition (e.g. have snacks available for athletes to refuel between training sessions) and recovery modalities (e.g. cold water immersion) should be implemented to speed-up recovery.
+Although achieving “functional overreaching” is often seen as the goal of preseason periods, logical and well-structured periodisation of this phase of the season should be a focus for the coaching and medical staff.
+This includes not only the management of daily and weekly training loads but also the progression in training loads from week to week.
+The design of the training schedule should also be carefully considered to allow players to optimally recover between training sessions and match days.
+Furthermore, strategies such as nutrition (e.g. have snacks available for athletes to refuel between training sessions) and recovery modalities (e.g. cold water immersion) should be implemented to speed up recovery.

 Reviewer’s Comments